omnidoes/euclid/README.md

 | ------- | -------- |
 | Drush | https://github.com/drush-ops/drush |

 Additionally, we commonly use a [Vagrant Virtualbox](https://www.vagrantup.com/), but you can also install something like XAMP for your local server environment.
+We find that the [Vagrant Drupal Development project](https://www.drupal.org/project/vdd) is able to get us up and running very quickly.

 Install
 ----------